vaib-dev/Courses/5-dbms/8-advance-management.md

 ## Types of NoSQL Systems
+NoSQL Databases are mainly categorized into four types: Key-value pair, Column-oriented, Graph-based and Document-oriented.
+Every category has its unique attributes and limitations.
+Let's discuss about them one by one:
 ### 1. Key-Value
 Data is stored in key/value pairs.
 It is designed in such a way to handle lots of data and heavy load.
 Key-value pair storage databases store data as a hash table where each key is unique, and the value can be a JSON, BLOB(Binary Large Objects), string, etc.